 “If two men get married, doesn’t that mean they’re gay?
 Isn’t that weird?”

-“You may have heard many different opinions about being gay.
-The word gay describes people of the same gender who love each other, like a woman and a woman or a man and a man.
-In our school we respect all students and their families.
-Being gay is just one way that people are in this world.
+"You may have heard many different opinions about being gay.
+The word ‘gay’ describes people of the same gender who love each other.
+In our school, we respect all students and their families and we don't use gay as a put-down."

 “How can two women have children?
 Don’t you need a dad?”